mantidproject/documents/Design/Workbench/design-layout.md

            |-- sliceviewer # qtwidgetssliceviewer.dll
 ```

-Mapping of the current structure to this is is as follows:
+Mapping of the current structure to this is as follows:

  - `/MantidPlot`: NOT MOVED (will be deleted once replacement is up to scratch)
  - `/Vates` --> `/qt/paraview_ext`